-SG&A expenses increased \$19.7 million, or 26.2%, to \$94.9 million for the twelve months ended December 31, 2018 as compared to the same period in the prior year.
-Key components of the dollar increase include higher media spend of \$7.9 million, higher depreciation and share-based compensation expense of \$2.8 million, higher selling expense of \$1.2 million, increased variable cost due to volume of \$4.0 million, which includes freight cost and brokerage, increased variable incentive compensation of \$0.9 million, shelf registration costs of \$0.4 million, litigation costs of \$0.2 million and higher incremental operating expenses of \$2.3 million.
+SG&A expenses increased \$19.6 million, or 20.6%, to \$114.5 million for the twelve months ended December 31, 2019 as compared to the same period in the prior year.
+Key components of the dollar increase include higher media spend of \$8.0 million, increased variable cost due to volume of \$4.1 million, which includes freight cost and brokerage, higher depreciation and share-based compensation expense of \$2.5 million, increased variable incentive compensation of \$0.5 million, secondary offering costs of \$0.3 million, and higher incremental operating expenses of \$4.7 million, offset by lower selling expense of \$0.5 million.
 The increased operating expenses were primarily due to new hires and increased employee benefit costs.

-As a percentage of net sales, selling, general and administrative expenses decreased slightly to 49.1% for the twelve months ended December 31, 2018 from 49.3% for the twelve months ended December 31, 2017.
+As a percentage of net sales, selling, general and administrative expenses decreased to 46.6% for the twelve months ended December 31, 2019 from 49.1% for the twelve months ended December 31, 2018.

-Adjusted SG&A decreased as a percentage of net sales to 39.7% in the in the year ended December 31, 2018 as compared to 39.9% of net sales in the year ended December 31, 2017.
-The decrease of 20 basis points in adjusted SG&A is a result of 240 basis point gain in SG&A leverage, offset by a decrease of 220 basis points related to media ad spend increase.
+Adjusted SG&A decreased as a percentage of net sales to 37.6% in the in the year ended December 31, 2019 as compared to 39.7% of net sales in the year ended December 31, 2018.
+The decrease of 210 basis points in adjusted SG&A is a result of 290 basis point gain in SG&A leverage, offset by a decrease of 90 basis points related to media ad spend increase.
 The media spend increase is due to the Company's Feed the Growth Initiative.
-Since the start of the initiative the Company has gained 240 basis points of leverage on adjusted SG&A. Adjusted SG&A excludes \$8.0 million and \$6.9 million for depreciation and amortization expense in 2018 and 2017, respectively, \$5.9 million and \$4.2 million for non-cash items related to share-based compensation in 2018 and 2017, respectively, \$3.5 million and \$3.1 million for launch expense in 2018 and 2017, respectively, \$0.3 million for launch expense in 2018 and 2017, respectively, \$0.3 million related to shelf registration expenses in 2018 and \$0.1 million of leadership transition costs in 2017.
+Since the start of the initiative the Company has gained 560 basis points of leverage on adjusted SG&A. Adjusted SG&A excludes \$9.6 million and \$8.0 million for depreciation and amortization expense in 2019 and 2018, respectively, \$6.9 million and \$5.9 million for non-cash items related to share-based compensation in 2019 and 2018, respectively, \$4.6 million and \$3.5 million for launch expense in 2019 and 2018, respectively, \$0.3 million related to secondary offering expenses in both 2019 and 2018, and \$0.6 million loss on disposal of assets in 2019, and \$0.3 million of litigation expense in 2018.
 Adjusted SG&A is a Non-GAAP measure.
 See "-Non-GAAP Financial Measures" for how we define Adjusted SG&A, a reconciliation of Adjusted SG&A to SG&A, the closest comparable U.S. GAAP measure, certain limitations of Non-GAAP measures and why management has included such Non-GAAP measures.